mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changes
 =======

+2017-11-02: Drivers should not raise errors if selected server does not support retryable writes and instead fall back to non-retryable behavior.
+In addition to wire protocol version, drivers may check for ``logicalSessionTimeoutMinutes`` to determine if a server supports sessions and retryable writes.

 2017-10-26: Errors when retrying may be raised instead of the original error provided they allow the user to infer that an attempt was made.